manish-chet/Data-Engineering-Notes/docs/DataEngineering/fileformat.md

     If a column's values (after dictionary encoding) only range from 0 to 3, these values can be stored using just 2 bits per value (00, 01, 10, 11) instead of the standard 8 bits (1 byte) or more.
     This significantly reduces the byte size required to store each value.

-2. Compression: After encoding, Parquet applies compression algorithms to further reduce the file size.
+2. **Compression**: After encoding, Parquet applies compression algorithms to further reduce the file size.
  Common compression codecs include Gzip, Snappy, and LZ4.
  The choice of compression can impact performance.
 For example, Snappy is often much faster for reads than Gzip, even if Gzip provides slightly better compression ratios.
 The source states that a query running in 3000 seconds with Gzip might run in just 29 seconds with Snappy, making it 100 times faster